WOSPM/checklist/README.md

 ### CONTRIBUTING
 - [ ] CONTRIBUTING is in the root directory.
 - [ ] CONTRIBUTING has a welcome message.
-- [ ] CONTRIBUTING explains the types of contributions asked.
+- [ ] CONTRIBUTING explains the types of contributions requested.
-- [ ] CONTRIBUTING explains how to set up your environment and run tests.
+- [ ] CONTRIBUTING explains how to set up the environments and run tests.
 - [ ] CONTRIBUTING explains how to suggest a new feature.
 - [ ] CONTRIBUTING explains how to file a bug report.
 - [ ] CONTRIBUTING has a table of contents (ToC) at very top of the file.